 - Invalidenfriedhof: The East German government ordered the removal of more than 90% of the graves in this cemetery to make room for a death strip with its watchtowers and patrols.
 While you are there, take a look at the dinosaurs in the nearby Museum für Naturkunde.

 - Berlin Wall Museum: the border strip and watchtower at Bernauer Straße 111 are part of an open-air exhibition.
 It uses historical audio and video material and has a viewing platform.

-of Terror: Behind what remains of the Wall on Niederkirchnerstrasse is an exhibition on Nazi persecution and terror at the sight of the old SS command.
+- The Topography of Terror: Behind what remains of the Wall on Niederkirchnerstrasse is an exhibition on Nazi persecution and terror at the sight of the old SS command.
 Fifteen information stations detail where crimes were planned.

 Other significant landmarks before (and after) the fall of the Berlin Wall

 - Checkpoint Charlie: This is one of the three border crossings in Berlin which the Americans controlled.
 You can still see the remains of the former checkpoint, complete with actors dressed in military uniforms (you have to pay to have your photo taken with them).
 The Checkpoint Charlie Gallery includes 320 panels with large photos and commentary (in German and English) about the history and meaning of the former border crossing.
 The